 Vectors are mathematical.
 They are an assembly of points, angles, colour values and shapes that can be adapted easily and enlarged without loosing resolution.
 That’s why logos are built in vector art.
 A logo looks as crisp on a billboard as it does on a business card.
-File sizes are small and work perfectly with Adobe Illustrator, Photoshop, Flash and other industry-standard applications from software brands like Corel.
+File sizes are small and work perfectly with Adobe Illustrator, Photoshop and other industry-standard applications from software brands like Corel.

 (or raster based as it is sometimes refered to) are images that are made up of pixels.
 File sizes can be very large and are dependent on dpi (dots per inch) for clarity.
 When you enlarge a small raster image it immediately begins to degrade and look "pixelated".
 This makes this format somewhat limiting.
 In order to work in large scale formats, you need high resolution photography.
 If you don't have access to a high res version you may be forced to reshoot or you may be out of luck.
 Vector Art does not have this limitation.

 Vector art is used by a wide variety of creatives around the world every day.
 Illustrators, animators, textile producers, art directors, game designers and web developers know their value.
 The flexible nature of this file format makes it a favourite among many industry professionals.
 Design schools already prepare their students with the knowledge to handle vector art.
 Whether you have your sights set on directing a project or you are the person pushing the keys, it's important to have some basic understanding of how they work and what they can do for you.